jackburton79/ocs-agent/README.md

 Thinstation installation.
 It also uses [tinyxml2](http://www.grinninglizard.com/tinyxml2), a very small and efficient XML parsing/writing library, linked statically into the executable.

-  ocsinventory-agent 1.5
     Usage:
     -h [--help]         : Print usage
     -c [--conf]         : Specify configuration file
     -s [--server]       : Specify OCSInventory server url -l [--local]        : Don't send inventory, instead save a local copy in the specified file or folder --stdout            : Don't send inventory, print it to stdout -t [--tag]          : Specify tag.
 Will be ignored by server if a value already exists --nosoftware        : Do not retrieve installed software -D [--daemonize]    : Detach from running terminal -v [--verbose]      : Verbose mode
     The -l and -s option are mutually exclusive.
     If no server or output file is specified, either via the -s/-l option or via configuration file (option -c), the program will exit   without doing anything.
     Examples:
     ocsinventory-agent --conf /etc/ocsinventory-ng.conf
     ocsinventory-agent --server http://ocsinventory-ng/ocsinventory
     ocsinventory-agent --local /path/to/output/inventoryFile.xml